 Again, some devices claim that they can skip this bit, but typically you need at least five times the meter size before the meter and two times after.
 This point can vary, so follow the recommendations in the manual from the vendor.

-And finally, some applications need ground rings, but for others the ground electrode will suffice.
+And finally, some applications need ground rings, but for others, the ground electrode will suffice.
 You definitely need good grounding, but we need to cover this topic carefully, so let’s save it for another article.

 As I always say, you can find good and bad things in all principles, models, and brands.
+This is also true for electromagnetic flow meters.

 - Working principle independent of temperature, pressure, and viscosity